XinlongCS/Linear-Regression-Analysis/README.md

-Run all the codeblocks starting from the top and it will show the SGDRegressor and OLS results
+Run all the codeblocks in Google Colab or VS starting from the top and it will show the SGDRegressor and OLS tuned results